Dental advice for patients having radiotherapy and chemotherapy for head and neck cancer

 Information for patients from the Oral and Maxillofacial Department

-If you have any questions about the information in this leaflet or about your treatment, please contact us Monday to Friday 8am to 5pm
+If you have any questions, please contact us Monday to Friday 8am to 5pm:

-Before you start your cancer treatment, it is important that you have a dental assessment at the hospital with a consultant in restorative dentistry or a member of their team.
-This is because the treatment you are going to have causes several effects to your mouth.
-These include soreness, dryness of the mouth due to reduced saliva, and an increased risk of tooth decay, gum disease, and infections.
-It is very important that your mouth is as healthy as possible before you start chemotherapy and radiotherapy.
+Before you start your cancer treatment, you must have a dental assessment at the hospital.
+The assessment will be with a consultant in restorative dentistry or a member of their team.
+This is because the treatment you are going to have causes:

 When will I have my dental assessment?

-Sometimes you will have your dental assessment after you have already begun chemotherapy, to prevent delay to your cancer treatment.
-Your dental assessment will be arranged around your chemotherapy schedule, to allow you time to recover before any dental work begins.
+The Dental team will arrange your dental assessment around your chemotherapy schedule.
+This will allow you time to recover before any dental work begins.

 What will happen at my dental assessment appointment?